-3.1 Aim
+3.1 The aim

-- 3.1.1 The aim of the self-evaluation exercise to be undertaken by each Board and Committee is to: - identify how well it performs its key roles, - identify how well its members work together. - identify the extent to which it is composed of appropriate people (including any recruitment and retention issues), - identify its ability to scan the operating environment, think strategically and adapt as necessary. - assess how it is viewed by key stakeholders, eg regulators, investors, local authorities, tenant groups etc, - assess the effectiveness of its processes, including its accountability, - assess the level and quality of the information it receives.
+- 3.1.1 The aim of the self-evaluation exercise to be undertaken by each board and committee is to: - identify how well it performs its key roles - identify how well its members work together - identify the extent to which it is composed of appropriate people (including any recruitment and retention issues) - identify its ability to scan the operating environment, think strategically and adapt as necessary - assess how it is viewed by key stakeholders e.g. regulators, investors,

+- local authorities, tenant groups etc. - assess the effectiveness of its processes including its accountability - assess the level and quality of the information it receives.

-3.2 Process
+3.2 The process

-- 3.2.1 The process through which each board and committee conducts its self evaluation is at the discretion of the board or committee however it must include the following elements: - The opportunity for preparation members should have the opportunity to consider themselves the key questions to be addressed (see later) before contributing to the evaluation exercise - this might be facilitated by a paper circulated in advance or by a written survey of board/committee members. - A board/committee discussion the key questions should be addressed by the board or committee collectively either as part of a board or committee meeting or at a "Strategy Day" or "Away Day" event. - A clear plan to support continuous improvement any actions which are agreed by the board or committee to support its continuous improvement to meet the challenges faced by the organisation should be recorded and, if the discussion does not form part of a formal board or committee meeting, should be approved in such a meeting. - 3.2.2 The self-evaluations should be conducted on an annual basis.
-The board/committee should consider introducing an independent element to the self-evaluation exercise at least once every three years to help avoid the risk of complacency or insularity and to help in keeping up with best practice. - 3.2.3 If the board or committee wishes to use a survey form as part of the process then this may follow the "Key Questions" below or be bespoke.
+- 3.2.1 The process through which each board and committee conducts its selfevaluation is at the discretion of the board or committee however it must include the following elements: - The opportunity for preparation.
+Members should have the opportunity to consider themselves the key questions to be addressed before contributing to the evaluation exercise.
+This might be facilitated by a paper circulated in advance or by a written survey of Board Committee members. - A board or Committee discussion.
+The key questions should be addressed by the board or committee collectively either as part of a board or committee meeting or at a "Strategy Day" or "Away Day" event. - A clear plan to support continuous improvement.
+Any actions which are agreed by the board/committee to support its continuous improvement to meet the challenges faced by the organisation should be recorded.
+If the discussion does not form part of a formal board or committee meeting it should be approved in such a meeting. - 3.2.2 The self-evaluations should be conducted on an annual basis.
+The board or committee should consider introducing an independent element to the self-evaluation exercise at least once every three years to help avoid the risk of complacency or insularity and to help in keeping up with best practice. - 3.2.3 If the board or committee wishes to use a survey form as part of the process then this may follow the "Key Questions" below or be bespoke.